openspending/community.openspending.org/resources/osi/appendix-open-budgets-open-data.md

 Some interviewed requested data to be released via an API.
 This is indeed a useful move particularly when data is updated regularly, but should not be the only method to aquire the data - many non-technical users require simply bulk download of the data.

-## How should the budget information be displayed in order for interested parties to know where to find it (relatedly if it moves web addresses, links should be provided so users can easily navigate to the new address)?
+#### How should the budget information be displayed in order for interested parties to know where to find it (relatedly if it moves web addresses, links should be provided so users can easily navigate to the new address)?

 Ideally - the data would have a constant URL, but in the worst case scenario - the redirects should be clear.

-## What data formats to provide - ie. machine-readable format?
+#### What data formats to provide - ie. machine-readable format?

 The number one low-hanging fruit which could be solved in order to vastly improve the usability of available budget and spending (plus procurement and other types listed above) information is to make **data machine-readable**.

-### What does Machine-readable mean?
+<div class="well"><h4>What does Machine-readable mean?: Implementation guidelines from the UK government.</h4>

 The UK government have now issued very good clear, <a href="https://www.gov.uk/service-manual/design-and-content/choosing-appropriate-formats.html">plain-language guides</a> for service managers on which data formats are appropriate for publishing data.
 The US government has also decreed that all data shall be published in machine-readable formats.
 An extract from the UK service manual from gov.uk is copied below for the convenience of the reader: